Grisou13/mawie/docs/explorer.md

 The model can be found at *app/models/File.py*

 __Movie data model__:
-And a movie is simple all the informations about a movie on imdb.
+This table contains simply all the informations about a movie we can find on IMDB.com.

 Movie  | &nbsp
 ------------- | -------------
 name  | string